bcopos/ws_appx_crawler/README.md

 Windows Phone Store Appx Apps Crawler
 ===============

-Crawler that gathers links for .appx Apps from Windows Phone Store (to download apps, 'click' on links and it will automatically download app)
+Crawler that gathers links for .appx Apps from Windows Phone Store (to download apps, use download.py `./download.py -i [/path/to/linksfile]`)

 To run:
 `scrapy crawl appx -a outputfile=[/path/and/name_of_output_file]`